-Many gardeners struggle with petunias, especially towards the end of summer and autumn when the plant can look leggy, faded and sparse with few blooms.
+I’ve seen many gardeners struggle with petunias, especially towards the end of summer and autumn when the plant can look leggy, faded and sparse with few blooms.

 Which Type of Petunia is Best For Hanging Baskets?

-There are many varieties of petunia and most can be placed into three categories:
+There are many varieties of petunia, and most can be placed into three categories:

 - Mound forming.

 It’s worth noting that some petunias that provide excellent ground coverage also trail very well and look great in baskets and window boxes.

 Based on my experience, I recommend UK gardeners choose either the Surfinia or the Wave petunia.
 Both of these petunias require little maintenance and grow prolifically, with the potential for long, dense trails.

 I’ve tested several different hanging baskets over the years, from cheap plastic pots on flimsy chains to metal baskets with liners.